saldel/Raspberry-Pi-Translation-Guide/README.md

 - [Scratch](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Technologies/Translating%20Scratch.md)
 - [HTML/CSS/JavaScript](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Technologies/Translating%20HTML.md)

-Majority of resources consist of the textual and visual instructions displayed on the [project’s web page](https://projects.raspberrypi.org/en/projects/rock-band), and an online [Trinket](https://trinket.io/embed/python/33e5c3b81b#.WoV106jFI2w)/[Scratch](https://scratch.mit.edu/projects/editor/) page that learners use to write and run their code according to the project instructions.
-Please note that some Trinkets/Scratch pages may be empty while others may already contain some initial code for learners to build on.
-We need to translate both the project instructions and the initial code.
-Please carefully read the next two sections (and all the files they link to) to find out how we want you to do it.

 ## About the proccess

 To ensure high quality of translations, each project will typically go through three stages (unless we tell you otherwise):